 I never knew, before growing this pineapple, that it took so long to grow them.
 Ours was small but as ripe and sweet as they get.

 Here’s the pineapple in the pot.
 It’s neat the way the pineapple grows out of the top of the leaves.
 Those are some sharp leaves, too.
-Might poke your eye out!
+It might poke your eye out!

 The pineapple didn’t grow too large, but it was as sweet as they get.